-Usually summer comes with the smells of flowers in the warm breeze, BBQ being cooked in backyard and the smell of fresh asphalt sizzling in the hot sun.
-That’s right, summer is a great time for relaxation but it is also a great time to start sprucing up the outside of your house, whether that means mowing the lawn, tending to the garden or repaving the driveway.
+Usually, summer comes with the smells of flowers in the warm breeze, BBQ being cooked in the backyard, and the smell of fresh asphalt sizzling in the hot sun.
+That’s right, summer is a great time for relaxation but it is also a great time to start sprucing up the outside of your house, whether that means mowing the lawn, tending to the garden, or repaving the driveway.

 If you have an asphalt driveway, you know that as the year passes, it gets subject to wear and tear.
 The changing of the seasons from the snow and salt melting on your driveway to the dust and grime that comes with summer can slowly turn your asphalt/concrete driveway from a dark black to a dusty grey.
 It also doesn’t help that there are usually cars going in and out of the driveway every day.